| Title: | Dynamic Structural Equation Models |

 Total effects are taken from the Leontief matrix ,

-is the path matrix across variables and times.
+where is the path matrix across variables and times.

 A data frame listing the time-lag (lag), variable that is undergoing some exogenous change (from), and the variable being impacted (to), along with the total effect (total_effect) including direct and indirect pathways, and the partial "direct" effect (direct_effect)